 This Service Detector works by attempting to download the Favicon.ico file from the website for each service you want to use.
 These favicon files are small, so if a service is available, the file will download very quickly.
 If a service is blocked, the connection could take a long time to timeout on its own.
 In this situation, the service detector uses a 1.5-second timer to attempt the download and will cancel the request after this time so that these connection attempts fail quickly and don't block the entire page.

 - Figure Bad Example: Attempted requests to Facebook, Google, and Youtube from China took a long time to timeout, adding significant delays to the rendering of this page

-- Figure: Good Example - Using SSW.ServiceDetector, there were only short, canceled requests raised to blocked services.
+- Figure: Good Example - Only 4 errors on F12 in China.
+Using SSW.ServiceDetector, there were only short, canceled requests raised to blocked services.
 The site was then able to fall-back gracefully for some services and load YouKu for videos